91°µÍø

 • For female dogs more than 20 kg - we recommend they can be spayed from 12 months old and ideally three months after their second season)

-There are some breed exceptions – please discuss the best timings with your vet.
+There are some breed exceptions – please discuss the best timings with your vet or request a more detailed information sheet from our reception team.

 How long does a dog neutering operation take?